Naiya Mehta, Esq.

 Student progress dashboards and comprehension benchmarks so districts can measure impact.

+One property turned into two, which turned into 10, and so on.
 She built Lyric Investment Group from the ground up, managing multi-family properties in Chicago and single-family rentals in Southern California.
-She started a physician-only investment fund that generated 12–20% returns.
-She designed and built micro-apartments in Chicago's West Loop that leased out on day one.
+She started an investment fund that generated 12–20% returns.
+She designed and built micro-apartments near downtown Chicago that caught the attention of developers, journalists, and even Chicago's Mayor.

-Naiya speaks to students because she knows that financial literacy isn't something most families teach—especially immigrant families, families living paycheck to paycheck, or families where money was a source of conflict, not conversation.
-She wants every student to learn the language of money before they need it, not after they've been burned by it.
+Naiya speaks about money because she knows that financial literacy isn't something most families teach—especially immigrant families, families living paycheck to paycheck, or even wealthy families where money was a source of conflict, not conversation.
+She wants everyone of all ages to learn the language of money before they need it, not after they've been burned by it.

-Naiya speaks at high school assemblies, career days, youth conferences, and teacher professional development sessions across California and the Chicago metro area.
+Naiya speaks at high school assemblies, youth conferences, adult shelters, investor summits and professional development sessions.

 Based In